jnovembre/BSD-QBio/docs/index.md

 ### Installation of R and R packages

-+ **Install R**: go to
++ **Install R.** Go to
-[this page](https://posit.co/download/rstudio-desktop/) and follow instructions there to download and install Rfor your computing platform.
+[this page](https://posit.co/download/rstudio-desktop/) and follow instructions there to download and install R for your computing platform.
 (Here's a [video](https://youtu.be/sD1NJ7_DLZk) explaining how to install R and RStudio in Windows;
 [here](https://youtu.be/IBE7dPJQNaE) for Mac OSX) **Note:** For those